 My older and younger brothers, my father and I all tested positive for the HPNCC gene, and all three of my sisters tested negative.
 However, these results have no relation to gender.
 Two of my three children tested negative but my youngest daughter has chosen not to receive her results.
 She should have started her colonoscopies when she was 18 as that is the protocol – 10 years prior to the youngest person who had the cancer – myself with my cancer diagnosis at 28 years old.

-Two of my brother’s children were negative and the third was unable to be tested due to his military engagement.
+One of my brother’s children were negative and the second one was unable to be tested due to his military engagement.
 My deceased brother’s children were all tested as well and all were negative.

 I owned my own successful business right after high school up until roughly 1998 (24 years) when as an absent owner due to the recurrence of cancers and my treatments I was forced to close.
 I had always wanted to be a public speaker on genetic testing and cancer but unfortunately the lack of monetary support prevented me from making that a career choice.
 I always tell people that I am available to talk if they need an ear.
 I enjoy speaking informally at NIH classes whenever requested.